moderndatacompany/dataos.info/docs/interfaces/bifrost_new/abac_implementation_in_dataos.md

 The policies created with the above-given tags as subjects will apply to John Doe.

 <aside class="callout">
-🗣 To remove the permissions, the policies must be deleted
+🗣 To remove the permissions, the policies must be deleted.
 </aside>

 ## Subject

 The user (application or person) who/which wants to perform a certain action

 The attribute of the *subject* of a policy is always identified by a *tag*.
-For instance, the tag for the user tag namespace is `users:id:**`, similarly for  roles, it’s `roles:id:**`
+For instance, the tag for the user tag namespace is `users:id:**`, similarly for  roles, it’s `roles:id:**`.

 ## Object

 The object is a target resource on which the subject would like to perform actions.
 A tag or path identifies the object.
 You can specify multiple tags/paths.

 The attribute of the *object* of a policy can be a tag or a path.
-For instance `users:id:depot-service` is the tag for object depot service  and `/ds/api/v3/**` is the path to the depot service
+For instance `users:id:depot-service` is the tag for object depot service  and `/ds/api/v3/**` is the path to the depot service.

 ## Predicate